 Hip-hop music usually consists of two parts; an emcee telling a story with rhythmic lyricism and creating a unique vibe with their timbre, and an instrumental track to provide a rhythmic and harmonic bed and support the lyrics.
 Instrumental hip-hop, however, focuses solely on the musical elements of the classic hip-hop equation — and without vocals to account for, producers in this genre have more room to explore and expand their ideas.

 For us to better understand and truly respect hip hop music and culture, I feel that it is important for me to share the music of the producers that laid the foundation for instrumental hip-hop music as we know it today.

 It’s also important to note that in addition to making instrumental hip-hop records, the majority of the producers on this list have also collaborated with major artists — J Dilla (D’Angelo, Busta Rhymes, Erykah Badu), 9th Wonder (Beyoncé, Drake, J. Cole), and Flying Lotus (Thundercat, Snoop Dogg, Kendrick Lamar).
 In this way, putting out beat tapes and honing your chops in this style can absolutely lead to bigger and brighter opportunities for producers.

-And that’s precisely why Soundfly is launching an exciting new course with none other than influential turntablist and producer, RJD2, in which he explores his creative process in detail, breaks down some of his most famous beats, and flips samples in real time.
-Go ahead and sign up for our newsletter to be the first to know when this course drops, exclusively on Soundfly.
+And that’s precisely why Soundfly has just launched our new course with turntablist and sampling pioneer, RJD2: From Samples to Songs — in which he explores his creative process in detail, breaks down some of his most famous beats, and flips samples in real time.

 1. RJD2 – “One Day”